-In other words, 80% the equipment tracked in these studies that didn’t achieve its projected lifetime were all affected (or perhaps we should say “afflicted”) by one or more of three physical conditions causing the accelerated failure rate:
+In other words, 80% of the equipment tracked in these studies that didn’t achieve its projected lifetime was all affected (or perhaps we should say “afflicted”) by one or more of three physical conditions causing the accelerated failure rate:

 - Lubrication problems

 Based on these findings, TPM (Total Productive Maintenance) strives to maintain equipment in what it has termed “Basic Equipment Condition”, or Clean, Tight, and Lubed.
 Many companies promote their activities by giving their equipment a little TLC (Tight, Lubed, and Cleaned).
 However, you put it, if your equipment isn’t clean, tight, and lubed properly, expecting reliability is illogical because your equipment is not “basically sound”.